 TABLE 5.8 summarizes the revenues forecasted for the proposed Study Area.
-As highlighted in Utah Code, if the results of the feasibility study indicate the revenues forecasted do not exceed the costs calculated in the prior section by more than 5 percent, the incorporation process may not proceed.
-While incorporation could be feasible based on the ability to raise taxes, this legislative provision may prevent the process moving forward as it is evident the revenues of this study result in a deficit.
+As highlighted in Utah Code, if the results of the feasibility study indicate the revenues forecasted do not exceed the costs calculated in the prior section by more than five percent, the incorporation process may not proceed.
+Projected revenues exceed projected expenditures by a five-year average of 13 percent, thus the incorporation appears to be feasible with respect to statutory requirements.